 The Reality of Vibe Coding

-Human x AI Tandem
+Human x AI Two-Person Team

-Antigravity + Claude Code Utilization Points
+Antigravity + Claude Code Usage Points

 Project Progress (For IXG Holders)

-Today’s Milestone
+Today’s Milestones

 Next Milestones

-MySpirits Next Phase: Blockchain Appraisal Certificates.
+MySpirits Next Phase: Blockchain Appraisal Certificates

 Towards Launch